 Buddhism was first introduced into Matthew’s life when he was only 14.
 His parents gave him Thich Nhat Hanh’s The Miracle of Mindfulness.
 Matthew was immediately taken by the ideas he read about, but it took some time before he investigated Buddhism for himself.
 After years of reading Buddhist literature, Matthew developed a meditation practice for himself.
 Struggling with addiction for some time, Matthew got sober in May of 2010.
 Since then, he has worked in treatment centers and sober living, bringing his personal practice along.

 Matthew studies at Against the Stream Buddhist Meditation Society in Los Angeles, Metta Forest Monastery in San Diego, and Spirit Rock Meditation Center in Woodacre.
 He goes on silent retreat every year, often at Spirit Rock, Joshua Tree, with S.N.
 Goenka, at Metta Forest, and at Deer Park Monastery.
-He currently is in Spirit Rock’s training program, Community Dharma Leader 5.
-His mentoring teacher is Noah Levine.
+Matthew is empowered to teach through Spirit Rock Meditation Center in Woodacre.
 He also studies with Thanissaro Bhikkhu at Wat Metta and with various teachers at Against the Stream and Spirit Rock.
 Matthew has cohosted the Dharma Den group at Against the Stream for two years, and helps facilitate the weekly teen group.
 Matthew has been leading groups in Los Angeles since 2013.
 He leads meditation groups at Against the Stream, local sober livings and treatment centers, and online.
 Matthew owns Mindful Marketing, a web design and search engine optimization firm that specializes in working with organizations promoting wellbeing.
 His days are filled with writing for One Mind Dharma, one-on-one meditation coaching, and keeping all of the technical issues under control.
 In his free time, he may be found at the beach, hiking in the Santa Monica mountains, or seeing his favorite punk bands.